techservicesillinois/awscli-login/docs/readme/body.rst

 Command line flag ``--ecp-endpoint-url`` error parsing parameter
 ----------------------------------------------------------------

-If you encounter the following error it is because the awscli expects URLs passed as arguments to return a 200 on an HTTP GET (See `aws-cli#4473 <https://github.com/aws/aws-cli/issues/4473>`_)::
+If you encounter the following error it is because the AWS CLI expects URLs passed as arguments to return a 200 on an HTTP GET (See `aws-cli#4473 <https://github.com/aws/aws-cli/issues/4473>`_)::